woile/npt/README.md

 ## Goals

-- Make it easy to transition from traditional package managers (`apt`, `brew`, `pacman`, etc)
+- Help the transition from traditional package managers (`apt`, `brew`, `pacman`, etc) to nix
-- Good and ituitive UX
+- Good and intuitive UX
-- Learn nix while using, this can display the commands executed (wip)
+- Learn nix while using, this can display the commands executed `npt --teacher install <package>`

 ## Installation